vld2405/OpenGL_external/README.md

 # OpenGL_external
-"_external" directory used to run "Proiect_G3D"
+Directories used to run "Proiect_G3D"